kkokay07/pq-genetics/Inbreeding_coefficients_(F_GRM, F_UNI, F_HOM)/README.md

-Description of analysis for f3 statistics AKA three population test
 ## Description
 This repository contains scripts, and tools for analyzing:
 - Implementation of various metrics for inbreeding coefficients (e.g., F_GRM, F_UNI, F_HOM).